gem-shards/europe.cr/README.md

 # Europe.cr

 This shard provides EU governmental data, extracted from various EU / EC websites.
 With this shard you can validate VAT numbers, retrieve VAT tax rates and currency exchange rates matched to the Euro.
-How to use this gem is pretty straightforward and written below.
+How to use this library is pretty straightforward and written below.

 ## Table of Contents
 - [Installation](#installation)